 Accepted transfer students will receive a detailed credit evaluation with their mailed acceptance letter.
 You can preview this credit evaluation by using our online Transfer Credit Tool.

-There are a few different ways you can determine how your college-level coursework will count towards a Penn State degree:
+There are a few different ways you can determine how your college-level coursework will count toward a Penn State degree:

 Online Transfer Credit Tool